Positive Quote for Today

 Picture related to the title of the story

-I first reported to Starehe Boys' Centre as a student on the afternoon of 17th January, 2002.
-Back then, I didn't realize how fortunate I had been to be admitted to the school whose senior students treated new students as brothers.
-It's only in recent years when I have heard of how some of my friends were bullied in their first days in high school by their seniors that I have thanked God for taking me to Starehe which had a buddy system of pairing every new student with a second former who would orient him to the ways of the school.
+When I joined Starehe Boys' Centre in January 2002, I didn't realize how fortunate I was to be part of the school whose senior students treated new students as brothers.
+Not until recent years after hearing how some of my friends were bullied in high school have I thanked God for taking me to Starehe which had a buddy system of pairing every new student with a second former who oriented him to the ways of the school.

-Perhaps the Starehian who gave me the best reception in the school was Jesse Nyoro who was six years my senior and whose photo I have displayed above.
-When Nyoro heard that I could play the piano, he introduced me to music teachers of the school.
-And he uttered some very congenial remarks about me to my fellow first formers.
+Perhaps the student who gave me the best reception in Starehe was Jesse Nyoro who was six years my senior.
+Soon after he heard I could play the piano, he introduced me to music teachers and spoke highly of me to my fellow first formers.
+Later on, he encouraged me to accompany hymns on the piano during evening assemblies.

-The other day, for instance, he phoned me to inquire how I was faring in life.
+The other day, for instance, he phoned me to inquire how I was faring.
 I informed him that I am still working hard and praying for breakthroughs, to which he replied, "What breakthroughs are you praying for, Thuita?
-Don't you realize that your breakthroughs happened a long time ago?
+Don't you know that your breakthroughs happened a long time ago?
 Do you know how many people wish they could own a website like you do and write as you do?
 Stop this business of saying you are praying for breakthroughs."

 He then narrated to me the story of two disciples who walked with Jesus without realizing they were with Him until He gave them bread.
-The point he was trying to make in that reference to the two disciples is that God has already been with me and I only need to open my eyes wider to sense His presence.
-(For whatever reasons, I can't remember reading about that story of two disciples walking with Jesus without realizing it in spite of having studied the whole Bible from preface to index.)
+His point was that God is already with me and I only need to open my spiritual eyes wider to sense His presence.
+(For whatever reasons, I can't remember reading that story of two disciples walking with Jesus without realizing it even though I have studied the whole Bible from Genesis to Revelation.)

 After Nyoro finished recounting that biblical story, I clarified to him that by praying for breakthroughs, I meant earning money.
-And I wish I had added "like money from a lucrative advertising contract for this blog" but he cut me short the moment I mentioned the word "money" and said, "Thuita, money only accounts for 10% of happiness.
-So long as you have food to eat, clothes to wear and good health - those alone are big breakthroughs."
+And I wish I had added "like money from adverts on this blog" but he cut me short the moment I mentioned the word "money" and said, "Thuita, money only accounts for 10% of happiness.
+If you have food to eat, clothes to wear and good health - those alone are big breakthroughs."

 ---------------------------------------------------------------------